Roccafortis: History

 Roccafortis was built in Venice (some sources say at the Venetian Arsenal) in the mid 13th-century.
 She was laid down as a round ship, and was often outfitted for war.
 The exact role of the ship is disputed; some sources note the ship was used to defend Venice's Levant trade, and she has been placed at the Battle of Saseno in 1264 between the Venetian and Genoese navies.
 At Saseno, Roccafortis' size ensured that she was the only Venetian survivor of the battle, as the smaller Genoese ships were unable to capture the large vessel.

 Other sources state the ship was constructed in 1268 at the behest of King Louis IX of France, who was amassing forces for the Eighth Crusade of 1270.
 In an essay on Venetian ships supplied to France during the Eighth Crusade, French naval historian Auguste Jal noted that Roccafortis was the largest of said ships.
 Jal also examined Latin documents detailing the design of the vessel.

 Dimensions

 Roccafortis was remarkably large, though sources differ on its exact size.
 Auguste Jal and several later historians noted that ship had a 70 ft long keel, and an overall length of 110 ft, with a width at prow and poop of 40 ft; other historians criticize this approximation of the ship's size as unrealistic.
 Historian Charles Stanton records the ship's length as 38.3 m, while Frederic Lane notes that the ship further had a forecastle and an aftcastle that were another 12 m high.
+One French source, based on an examination of French–Sicilian records from the Eighth Crusade, noted that the Roccaforte likely displaced 450 tons.